NoffarLevi/OOP_Ex3/README.md

 * dataStructure
 * utils

-There are two packages we created during this project
+There is one package we created during this project

 * gameClient - Contains six classes -> AlgoGame, Arena, ClientRun, Fruit, Robot, KML_Logger, MyGameGui